-- Subject requires immunoglobulin treatment - Subject is ≥ 18 years old at the time of screening - Subject has been prescribed treatment with HyQvia prior to enrollment - Subject is willing and able to comply with the requirements of the protocol
+- 1. Subject requires immunoglobulin treatment for PIDD - 2.
+Subject age is compatible with local package insert requirements (US \geq 16, EU \geq 18 years of age) - 3.
+Subject has been prescribed or has started treatment with HYQVIA - 4.
+Subject is willing and able to comply with the requirements of the protocol.